knobs-dials/duppy/README.md

 duppy
 ================

-Duplicate file detection by incrementally checking blocks of content.
+Duplicate file detection by incrementally checking blocks of content, and only within file sets with the same size.

+If you have a lot of largeish mostly-unique files, we avoid reading most data. ...though still seek a bunch, which is why on smaller files we don't save much, particularly on platter derives as that becomes seek-bound.

-Motivated by the observation that duplicate detection is largely IO-bound (and the larger the files, specifically read-bound), and that unique files are usually unique in the first few dozen KB.
-If you have a lot of large mostly-unique files, we avoid a lot of reading.
+Motivated by the observation that duplicate detection is largely IO-bound, and that unique files are usually unique in the first few dozen KB.

 Options